opencog/atomspace/examples/atomspace/README.md

 =============
 It is recommended that you go through the examples in the order given.

 * `basic.scm`          -- How to start the guile shell.
 * `knowledge.scm`      -- Representing knowledge.
 * `bindlink.scm`       -- Queries and inference with the pattern matcher.
 * `get-put.scm`        -- The two halves of a query: Get and Put.
 * `assert-retract.scm` -- Asserting facts in the AtomSpace.
 * `state.scm`          -- Maintaining unique state.
 * `property.scm`       -- Designing Atoms with properties.
 * `truthvalues.scm`    -- Declaring the truth of a proposition.
 * `values.scm`         -- Using Values and attaching them to Atoms.
-* `filter.scm`  -- Filtering sets of atoms.
+* `filter.scm`         -- Filtering sets of atoms with PutLink.
-* `map.scm`     -- Applying a map function to a set or list.
+* `map.scm`            -- Extracting and re-writing with MapLink.
 * `recursive-loop.scm` -- An example of a tail-recursive loop.
 * `random-choice.scm`  -- Numerical programming, including loops.
 * `logger-example.scm` -- Using the built-in logger.
 * `except.scm`         -- Throwing and catching exceptions.
 * `python.scm`    -- Loading python code from scheme.
 * `execute.scm`   -- An example of executing executable atoms, with callbacks written in python or scheme.